-Press the power button.
+- Press the power button. - The Date/Time screen will appear.

-- The Date/Time screen will appear. - Set the date and time. - Press the \(\bullet\) buttons to select an option. - Press the ▲▼ buttons or turn the (○) dial to set a value.
+- Press the \(\bullet\) buttons to select an option. - Press the ▲▼ buttons to set a value.

 - Press the (button. - Once the date and time have been set. the Date/Time screen will close - Pressing the power button will turn off the camera